EliasReaz/eliasreaz.github.io/_posts/2025-11-12-Toronto-Ferry-Ticket-Forecasting.md

+---
+layout: post
-# Toronto Ferry Ticket Demand Forecasting using SARIMA and Prophet with MLOps Integration (DVC & MLflow)
+title: Toronto Ferry Ticket Demand Forecasting using SARIMA and Prophet with MLOps Integration (DVC & MLflow)
+image: "/posts/toronto-islands-cropped.png"
+tags: [Time Series Forecasting, SARIMA, Prophet, MLflow, DVC]
+date: 2025-11-12
+---

 This project demonstrates a complete time series forecasting workflow using SARIMA and Prophet.
 It includes preprocessing, exploratory analysis, model fitting, and forecasting for a 30-day horizon.
 The pipeline is modular, reproducible, and designed for extensibility.